vladris/blog/2023/04/12/notes-on-documentation.md

 Articles on the other hand should be written as stand-alone Markdown files.

 A good documentation pipeline should support both.
-We're using [DocFX](https://dotnet.github.io/docfx/) to that effect, though TypeScript is not supported out-of-the-box and requires some additional packages to set up.
+My team is using [DocFX](https://dotnet.github.io/docfx/) to that effect, though TypeScript is not supported out-of-the-box and requires some additional packages to set up.